Factory capability

 2. Machined surface preparation and sub-assembly

-Forming rollers, fold heads, cassette holders, drive shafts, gearbox mounts and pneumatic cylinder brackets are all built as discrete sub-assemblies in the second hall.
+Forming rollers, fold heads, cassette holders, drive shafts, gearbox mounts and pneumatic cylinder brackets are all built as discrete sub-assemblies in the second stage.
 Critical surfaces are CNC-machined to drawing tolerance, then fitted, lubricated and bench-tested before being released to the main line.
 Sub-assemblies that fail bench inspection are reworked or scrapped at this stage rather than discovered later when they are buried inside a half-built machine.
-This is one of the most important quality steps in the workshop because it catches defects when they are still cheap to fix.
+This is one of the most important quality steps in the process because it catches defects when they are still cheap to fix.

 3. Electrical cabinet build